petergridge/Irrigation-V5/README.md

 ### Are Rain Bird controllers supported?
 Controllers supported by the [Rain Bird](https://www.home-assistant.io/integrations/rainbird/) Home Assistant integration are supported.
 The RainBird API will be used to start the zones bypassing the default runtime limitation.
 There have been reports of issues with the Rain Bird implementation not updating the state of the switch in some circumstances.
 This will result in a notification indicating a latency problem.
 This has been noted when using a negative zone transition value.

+### Are B-Hyve controllers supported?
+Controllers supported by the [Orbit B-Hyve](https://github.com/sebr/bhyve-home-assistant) from HACS are supported.
+The B-HYVEAPI will be used to start the zones bypassing the default runtime limitation.
+There may be issues with using a negative zone transition values.

 ### What time will the program start?
 Four options are available to configure the start time.
 These can be selected from the [Advanced option](#advanced-options) menu in the configuration.
 - Selector